 Katy’s research interests include:

-- Poetry and digital poetry
+- Digital poetry

-- Social media and transmedia
+- Social media and alternative ‘literatures’

-- Identity politics and gender theory
+- Identity politics and representation, particularly gender and sexuality

 - Queer and post-queer politics